 - There will be a new Certification Regime to cover staff who are not performing Senior Management Functions, but who are in a role which, if performed poorly, could cause "significant harm" to the firm or its customers.
 Under this regime, firms will be required to certify that the individuals are fit and proper to perform their roles. - The certification will be required to be repeated at least annually.
-Most firms will need to allocate responsibility for compliance with this regime to a Senior Manager.
+Most firms will need to allocate responsibility for compliance with this regime to a Senior Manager. - Firms should also note that the FCA is consulting on introducing a new public directory to include all certified staff and directors that are not senior managers (e.g. non-executive directors).

-Regulatory References There will be new rules governing the way in which firms assess the fitness of Senior Managers, Certification Regime staff and Non-Executive Directors.
+Regulatory References • There will be new rules governing the way in which firms assess the fitness of Senior Managers, Certification Regime staff and Non-Executive Directors.
 In particular, firms seeking to appoint a Senior Manager or certified person must request a regulatory reference covering such person's employment for the previous six years.